 Have you ever looked through your Instagram feed and wondered how some people make their photos look just so good with just a smartphone and a free app?

 When it comes to posting on Instagram, photo quality is everything.
-How good your photos are will make or break your presence.
-If you take great photos and edit them exquisitely, I promise you will be much closer to amassing the thousands of followers you're hoping for.
+And if you take great photos and edit them exquisitely, I promise: you will be much closer to amassing the thousands of followers you're hoping for.

-But don't be intimidated -- in fact, we have good news for you: Editing photos well on Instagram doesn't take a whole lot of time, and it doesn't require you using a fancy camera or software.
-It's all about taking great photos, using the right photo editing apps, learning which filters work for which types of photos, and getting the routine down.
+But we have good news for you: Editing photos well on Instagram doesn't take a whole lot of time, and it doesn't require you using a fancy camera or software.
+It's all about taking great photos and learning which filters work for which types of photos -- all within the Instagram app.

-Let's learn how to edit photos for Instagram so you can garner more followers and more engagement on your Instagram page.
-In this post, I'll help you turn unedited photos -- like the one on the left of Fenway Park at dawn -- into ones that are much more compelling, like the one on the right.
+In this post, we'll help you turn unedited photos -- like the one on top of a Peruvian desert -- into ones that are much more compelling, like the one below:

-No amount of editing is going to fix a photo that was poorly taken in the first place.
-When it comes to posting something awesome on Instagram, it's all about photo quality -- and that starts with a photo that's great even before you tweak it.
+No amount of editing will fix a photo that wasn't shot well in the first place.
+When it comes to posting something awesome on Instagram, it's all about photo quality -- and that starts with a photo that's great even before you adjust it in the app.

-You don't need to be a photographer or take classes to take great photos for Instagram.
-All you really need is a smartphone and the willingness to learn some key tips for how to use it to take great photos.
-Start by reading through these 17 tips for taking great photos with your smartphone.
-This post will teach you how to line up your shots, find interesting perspectives, and take advantage of symmetry, patterns, "leading lines," and more.
+You don't need to be a photographer to take great photos for Instagram.
+All you really need is a smartphone and the willingness to learn some key tips for how to use it.
+Start by reading through these 18 tips for taking great photos with your smartphone.
+This blog post will teach you how to line up your shots using the rule of thirds, find perspective, and take advantage of symmetry, patterns, and more.

-Now that we have a photo we're ready to work with in Instagram, it's time to upload your photo to the Instagram app.
-To do this, open the Instagram app and click the camera icon at the bottom center of your screen.
+Now that we have a photo we're ready to work with, it's time to upload your photo to the Instagram app.
+To do this, open the Instagram app and click the plus sign at the bottom center of your screen.

 From there, select the photo you'd like to edit from your photo album.
 By default, it'll go into "All Photos," but you can click the downward arrow next to "All Photos" at the top of your screen to open a particular album if your photo is located somewhere specific.